-The Company's external auditor, Deloitte Accountants B.V. ("Deloitte" or "External Auditor"), was appointed as of incorporation of the Company, as also described in the listing prospectus.
+The Company's external auditor, Deloitte Accountants B.V. ("Deloitte" or "External Auditor"), was appointed as of incorporation of the Company.
 The External Auditor reports to the Committee on the actions taken to comply with professional and regulatory requirements and with best practice designed to ensure its independence.
 The performance of the external auditor is reviewed by the Audit Committee on an annual basis through a qualitative assessment of the services provided against the agreed audit plan and taking account of feedback received from management.
 Following this review, the Audit Committee is satisfied that the external audit process operates effectively.

-2018 Financial Statements
+2019 Financial Statements

-The Non-Executive Board members have reviewed and discussed the 2018 annual report and financial statements.
-The 2018 financial statements, as prepared by the Board, have been audited by Deloitte, whose auditor's report is included in this report, and were extensively discussed on 18 February 2019 by the Non-Executive Board members and the external auditor in the presence of the Board.
+The Non-Executive Board members have reviewed and discussed the 2019 annual report and financial statements.
+The 2019 financial statements, as prepared by the Board, have been audited by Deloitte, whose auditor's report is included in this report, and were extensively discussed on 18 February 2020 by the Non-Executive Board members and the external auditor in the presence of the Board.

-The Non-Executive Board believes the 2018 financial statements of DSCO meet all requirements for correctness and transparency.
-All members of the Non-Executive Board and the Board have signed the 2018 Financial Statements pursuant to the statuary obligations under article 2:101 (2) of the Dutch Civil Code.
-The Board will present the financial statements for 2018 and its report at the scheduled Annual General Meeting of Shareholders on 2 April 2019.
-The Non-Executive Board recommends that the Annual General Meeting of Shareholders adopt the 2018 Financial Statements and its charge the Board and the Non-Executive Board from liability for their management and supervision in the year under review.
+The Non-Executive Board believes the 2019 financial statements of DSCO meet all requirements for correctness and transparency.
+All members of the Non-Executive Board and the Board have signed the 2019 Financial Statements pursuant to the statuary obligations under article 2:101 (2) of the Dutch Civil Code.
+The Board will present the financial statements for 2019 and its report at the scheduled Annual General Meeting of Shareholders on 2 April 2020.
+The Non-Executive Board recommends that the Annual General Meeting of Shareholders adopt the 2019 Financial Statements and its charge the Board and the Non-Executive Board from liability for their management and supervision in the year under review.